jconorgrogan/Informational-Constructivism/README.md

     b. a work plan turning those axioms into all later claims,
     c. intermediate tests that can fail.

-I believe satisfies (a) now.
+I believe IC satisfies (a) now.
 Items (b) and (c) are documented as open tasks, not hand‑waved away.
 And I'm sure there will be a lot more twists and turns and many things changed over time.
 But I'm comfortable enough in this theory that I'm publishing this in an Open Source way and opening myself to ridicule.

+---

+## Core Logic: Why Registered Contrast is Unavoidable

+Before diving into formal axioms, the core idea of Informational Constructivism (IC) can be grasped through a simple line of reasoning about the fundamental limits of representation:

+### Starting Points (Two Extremes)

+You can imagine starting in one of two impossible places:

+1.  **Everything is already different and explicit (Ω).**
+    But to represent all those differences, you’d need infinite memory.
+    **Conclusion:** Any real system with **finite resources** can’t start here.
+    So most differences must be *latent* — they exist, but aren’t all registered.

+2.  **Nothing is different at all (S₀).**
+    But the moment you say “nothing is different,” you’ve made a difference — between that and “something is different.”
+    **Conclusion:** Pure sameness is representationally unstable.
+As soon as you try to describe it, you break it.
+    Again, we end up with latent differences — just nothing explicit yet.

+→ **Either way**, finite representation forces us into a middle state:
+**Latent structure exists, but none of it has been registered yet.**

+---

+### Step-by-step Logic

+1.  **Latent differences exist, but none are yet marked.**
+    But even to represent the state “none are registered” requires *at least one bit* — to distinguish that state from one where something *is* registered.
+    That means **one registered contrast must exist**.
+    → You’ve arrived at **F0: Registered Contrast**.

+---

+2.  **F0: One registered contrast exists.**
+    A minimal register implies at least two states.
+    To reliably maintain a state against noise or decay, you need **memory**.
+    Memory in any physical system is **finite** (bounded by resources).
+Finite memory can fill.
+    → The system needs a way to manage this: **compression**.
+    → This launches the **SUR loop (Simplicity under Resource-constraint)**: optimize the trade-off between model complexity (`K`) and error/cost (`E`), locally represented as minimizing `L = K + λE`.

+---

+3.  **The SUR loop drives emergence.**
+    As the system continuously registers, compresses, and updates under finite constraints:
+    - The ordered sequence of states defines **time**.
+    - The cost patterns needed to resolve remaining differences define **space** and distance.
+    - Stable compression strategies and bookkeeping rules emerge as **observers**, **physical laws**, etc.

+---

+### Final Summary

+Starting from the impossibility of pure void (S₀) or total explicit complexity (Ω) for any system with **finite resources**, logic dictates that **at least one registered contrast (F0)** must occur.
+Once F0 exists within a finite system, the drive to **compress information efficiently (SUR)** becomes inevitable.
+This constrained optimization process inherently generates the structures we perceive as **time, space, physics, and observers.**

+No extra rules are needed beyond distinction and finite resources.
+**The entire world of structure appears forced from the logic of difference under constraint.**

+---

-## Preamble: Theories of everything and the Primacy of Information and Contrast
+## Preamble: Operationalizing Contrast

-Confronting the inherent uncertainties in our scientific knowledge, which is built upon layers of potentially imperfect assumptions, interpretations, trust in complex experiments, and the very human chains transmitting that information, demands a cautious strategy for fundamental theory building.
-To establish a robust foundation, particularly for a Theory of Everything, we must seek the most undeniable starting point: the absolute minimum phenomenon or operational event that any coherent description of reality, regardless of its details, must necessarily incorporate.
-Identifying this bedrock allows us to build upwards with greater confidence, ensuring our foundations aren't inadvertently built on inherited errors.

-There are several rival blueprints for what the universe is and why it exists.
-Quantum mechanics, general relativity, and string theory each offer a different ontology, yet they converge on one premise: **information** sits at the root of every description.
-No matter how the theories differ, all agree that something is being distinguished from something else.
-This points towards information processing as a fundamental aspect of reality.

-Informational Constructivism (IC) is a fundamental approach that lookest at the simplest possible possibility.
-It starts with the most basic possibility; that the most primitive *operational* event necessary for any structure or process is **Registered Contrast**.
-This minimal axiom, **F0**, consists of two inseparable components:
+The logic above argues for the *necessity* of registered contrast.
+Informational Constructivism (IC) operationalizes this fundamental event.
+It posits that the most primitive *action* necessary for any structure or process is **F0: Registered Contrast**.
+This minimal event consists of two inseparable components:

 *   **D0 (Distinction Event):** Something is distinguishable from something else (a potential difference exists).
 *   **R0 (Registration):** Some subsystem registers this distinction as a state change (an echo, a memory bit flip, however minimal).

 Without D0, there is no difference to register.
-Without R0, any potential distinction has no informational consequence, leaves no trace, and cannot participate in any causal or computational process.
-F0 = D0 + R0 is thus the minimal requirement for "something happening" in an informational sense.
-As such, any theories of everything need to account for this.
+Without R0, any potential distinction has no informational consequence within the system.
+F0 = D0 + R0 is thus the minimal requirement for "something happening" that can be built upon.

-[From a phenomenological perspective, within sufficiently complex systems like evolved observers, the ongoing processing of such fundamental registered contrasts may correspond to the basic subjective experience of **feeling** or **presence** – the raw fact that *something* is being experienced, distinct from nothingness.
-This provides an experiential anchor, but the operational F0=D0+R0 is the formal starting point.]

-Crucially, even a single F0 event possesses latent 'texture'.
-This follows from information theory: the potential descriptive complexity underlying even one registered bit is vast [See Box 0b / Formal Refs].
-This inherent potential provides a rich substrate for subsequent processing and compression.
-This potential complexity exists in the universal prior, providing a reservoir that later compression stages can exploit.
+Crucially, even a single F0 event possesses latent 'texture' [See Box 0b / Formal Refs], providing a substrate for subsequent processing.
+This potential complexity is inherent in the nature of distinction itself.

-From F0, operating under fundamental constraints of Finite Capacity (C) and Stability (S) – whose operational necessity and physical basis are established in later sections – a surprising chain of consequences follows.
-This emergence is driven by the principle of Simplicity under Resource-constraint (SUR), a dynamic formalized below, which governs information compression.
-C arises fundamentally from the thermodynamic cost of registration (linking to Landauer's principle), while S ensures registered states persist causally.
+From this operational starting point (F0), occurring within a system facing fundamental constraints of **Finite Capacity (C)** and requiring **Stability (S)** for memory persistence, a chain of consequences follows.
+This emergence is driven by the **Simplicity under Resource-constraint (SUR)** principle, the optimization dynamic forced by finite resources (C) introduced above.
 The core logic, unpacked in the full theory, unfolds roughly as follows:

 A single difference exists and is registered (F0) under constraints (C, S) If a single physical difference comes into existence and is registered (F0), then a physical trace is required (by R0 and S).